seanemile/gas-optimization/README.md

 ### Tip 12: Function modifiers can be inefficient

+The code of modifiers is inlined inside the modified function, thus adding up size and costing gas.
+Limit the modifiers.
+Internal functions are not inlined, but called as separate functions.
+They are slightly more expensive at run time, but save a lot of redundant bytecode in deployment, if used more than once

 ---

 ### Tip 13: No need to initialize variables with default values

+In Solidity, all variables are set to zeroes by default.
+So, do not explicitly initialize a variable with its default value if it is zero.

 ---